Department of Labor Logo United States Department of Labor

 • (312) 353-1138

-County Employment and Wages in Michigan — Third Quarter 2025
+County Employment and Wages in Michigan — Fourth Quarter 2025

-Employment declined in 8 of the 10 largest counties in Michigan from September 2024 to September 2025, the U.S. Bureau of Labor Statistics reported today.
-Assistant Commissioner for Regional Operations Michael Hirniak noted that Macomb County had the largest over-the-year decrease in employment, with a loss of 1.7 percent.
+Employment declined in 8 of the 10 largest counties in Michigan from December 2024 to December 2025, the U.S. Bureau of Labor Statistics reported today.
+Assistant Commissioner for Regional Operations Michael Hirniak noted that Ingham County (-1.4 percent) had the largest over-the-year decrease in employment.
 (See chart 1 and table 1.)

-Among the 10 largest counties in Michigan, employment was highest in Wayne (719,900) in September 2025.
-Together, the 10 largest counties accounted for 68.4 percent of total covered employment within the state.
-Nationwide, the 372 largest counties comprise 73.2 percent of total covered employment in the United States.
+Wayne County (726,100) had the highest employment level in Michigan in December 2025.
+Together, the 10 largest counties accounted for 68.9 percent of total covered employment within the state.
+Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
 (Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Employment and wage levels (but not over-the-year changes) are also available for the 73 small counties in Michigan, defined as having employment below 75,000 in 2024.
+Employment and wage levels (but not over-the-year changes) are also available for the 73 smaller counties in Michigan, defined as having employment below 75,000 in 2024.
 (See table 2.)
-Wage levels in all 73 smaller counties were below the national average.
-Midland reported the highest average weekly wage ($1,281).
-Ontonagon reported the lowest average weekly wage ($730) in the state.
+Wage levels in all smaller counties were below the national average.
+Midland reported the highest average weekly wage ($1,437).
+Keweenaw reported the lowest average weekly wage ($734) in the state.

 Map 1.
-Average weekly wages by county in Michigan, third quarter 2025
+Average weekly wages by county in Michigan, fourth quarter 2025

 Additional statistics and other information